rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 * **`action`**: is the action which renders the report.
 * **`is_generic`**: defines if this report can be applied to any poll (true) or if it can only be applied to specific polls.

 The `is_generic` field is used to define which reports might be proposed by default to export data.
-If a report is poll-specific, it must be explicitely defined in the poll configuration (see below) in order to appear as export option.
+If a report is poll-specific, it must be explicitly defined in the poll configuration (see below) in order to appear as export option.

 ## Polls parameters

 ### Listing available polls

 As explained in chapter 2, polls are defined as a set of templates and a form class.
-To let apostrophePollPlugin know that they are available for publishing, they must be declared explicitely in app.yml using the following code:
+To let apostrophePollPlugin know that they are available for publishing, they must be declared explicitly in app.yml using the following code:

 	aPoll:
 	    available_polls: